• Skip to primary navigation

 Your body is complicated.
 Likely if you have thyroid disease, there are other things involved and your pituitary, in addition to the adrenals and thyroid connection should not be ignored.
 Taking a holistic approach to your health and recovery is important.

-Adrenal fatigue is most reliably tested through a functional saliva test.
+Adrenal issues can be tested using a functional saliva test.
 In my health coaching practice we look at these test results and then work through a protocol to improve underlying function.

 For more information on hypothyroidism or secondary hypothyroidism go to my website, Exclusively Holistic, and ask for the Free EBook and fill out the contact form to get a Free Health Consultation.